- JEWISH CHRISTIN TIMELINE

 -

 The Beatitudes or Blessings (“Blessed are…”) make up the first part of Jesus’ sermon.
-Although scholars speculate that the Sermon on the Mount is a compilation of Jesus’ teaching, brought together only later into one message, the Beatitudes’ emphasis on personal righteousness and patience in affliction serves as a fitting introduction.
+Although scholars speculate that the Sermon on the Mount is a compilation of Jesus’ teaching, brought together only later into one message, the Beatitudes’ emphasis on personal righteousness and patience in affliction is a fitting introduction.
 Among its teachings, you find:

 - Blessed are the poor in spirit, for theirs is the kingdom of heaven.